 What’s The Deal

-With QR Code Scams Popping up at Gulfport Festivals?
+With QR Code Scams Popping Up at Gulfport Festivals?

 Fake QR codes on flyers or signs lead to payment pages